 - Does it contain information you might need later?

-If the answer to both questions is no, delete or archive the email right away.
+If the answer to both questions is NO, delete or archive the email.

-For newsletters subscriptions you haven’t read in weeks (or months) or email promotions you don’t recall signing up for – Unsubscribe.
+For newsletter subscriptions, you haven’t read in weeks (or months) or email promotions you don’t recall signing up for – Unsubscribe.
 Ruthlessly.